tolgabirdal/tolgabirdal.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: CIRCLE Group
+description:
+nav: true
+nav_order: 7

-description: I am always looking for outstanding PhD candidates and PostDocs to work on exciting projects in 3D vision and machine learning.
-We have <a href="https://tolgabirdal.github.io/assets/pdf/circlejobs.pdf">multliple PhD and PostDoc positions available</a>.
+I am always looking for outstanding PhD candidates and PostDocs to work on exciting projects in 3D vision and machine learning.
+We have multliple <a href="https://tolgabirdal.github.io/assets/pdf/circlejobs_phd.pdf">PhD</a> and <a href="https://tolgabirdal.github.io/assets/pdf/circlejobs.pdf">PostDoc</a> positions available.
 Feel free to e-mail me your CV and ideas.
 Below are the current members of the CIRCLE group.
-nav: true
-nav_order: 7
+---

 profiles:
   # if you want to include more than one profile, just replicate the following block